fieldtrip/website/getting_started/ricoh.md

     cfg.trialdef.eventtype  = 'analogtrig';
     cfg.trialdef.eventvalue = 'TRIG162';

 you can select the trials based on the triggers signals of the channel 'TRIG162'.
-This trigger-based trial selection can also be achieved by using your own trial functio
+This trigger-based trial selection can also be achieved by using your own trial function

     %% Define trials
     cfg                      = [];